 Wholesale distributors play a vital middleman role in the journey of products from the production line to their final customer.
 By purchasing goods in bulk from manufacturers and distributing them to retailers, they make sure stores have products to sell while enabling manufacturers to focus on designing and building innovative products.
 Wholesale distribution businesses often specialize in specific industries or product categories and sometimes develop long-term relationships with manufacturers.

-Wholesale distribution plays a significant role in the economy, accounting for more than 400,000 establishments with combined sales of about $9 trillion in the U.S. alone, according to a First Research report.
-Wholesale distributors are also experiencing rapid change due to a number of factors: new competition, the growth of ecommerce and rising customer expectations, among them.
-Here’s what you need to know about how wholesale distribution works, including key benefits, challenges and examples — plus tips for running a successful distribution business.
+Wholesale distribution plays a significant role in the economy as well, accounting for approximately 410,000 establishments with a combined annual sales of about $9 trillion in the U.S. alone (opens in new tab), according to a First Research report.
+Wholesale distributors also are experiencing rapid change due to a number of factors: new competition, the growth of ecommerce and rising customer expectations, among them.

 What Is Wholesaling or Wholesale Distribution?